duchesnay/pystatsml/auto_gallery/python_lang.rst

 -  An **object** is a specific instance of a class.

--  **Inheritance**: OOP allows classes to inherit commonly used state and behaviour from other classes.
+-  **Inheritance**: OOP allows classes to inherit commonly used state and behavior from other classes.
 Reduce code duplication

 -  **Polymorphism**: (usually obtained through polymorphism) calling code is agnostic as to whether an object belongs to a parent class or